DerzoMelon/GAMMA-songs-converter/README.md

-## How to add your music to the S.T.A.L.K.E.R Anomaly GAMMA playlist
+## How to add your music to the PDA S.T.A.L.K.E.R Anomaly GAMMA

 The game uses the .ogg format to record music.
 You can view the composition by going to the MO2 launcher browser in the direction gamedata\sounds\radio.
 By right-clicking and selecting "Show in Explorer", you can open this path in the direction.